 What made you interested in participating in the Unity Cup?

-My interest in the Unity Cup was driven by the opportunity and pride to represent Jamaica, and to associate with the multitude of other immigrant nations in Philly.
+Interest in the Unity Cup was driven by the opportunity and pride to represent Jamaica.
+Also to associate with the multitude of other immigrant nations in Philly.

 My favorite moment was every single match we played.
-The thrill of playing and the joy of seeing Jamaicans in the stands cheering us on, after all the Mayor did say we have the BEST fans!
+The thrill of playing and the joy of seeing Jamaicans in the stands cheering us on.

 How did your team come together?

-Our team came together last year through my initiative to register us for the tournament.
-I recruited the head coach and assistants, and invited some people to participate on the administrative side.
-We held open tryouts and selected our squad of 25.
-Soccer is the number-one sport in Jamaica, so it is followed wherever there is a Jamaican community.
+Soccer is the number one sport in Jamaica, so it is followed wherever there is a Jamaican community.
 It is a source of community pride.
-Players who played together in Jamaica come here and continue that bond by playing together again.
+Players who played together in Jamaica, come here and continuing that bond by playing together again.

 Soccer is important to me because it has served as a foundation for some lifetime friendships.
-We share a common experience that helps foster friendship, respect, and working together.
+We share a common experience that help foster friendship, respect, and working together.

 How do you think soccer in general (and the Unity Cup in particular) promotes inclusivity?